equitable-equations/fqar/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This packages was archived due to examples that threw an error when run without internet connectivity.
-I previously communicated with Uwe about this issue and believed it to be within cran policy.
+I previously communicated with Uwe about this issue.
 Regardless, the relevant functions have now been re-structured so that all examples and tests run without internet.
 I apologize for any extra work this might have caused you!

 * Additionally, rhub::check_for_cran sometimes produces the following notes, which I understand to be noise: